 Mental health concerns amid novel Covid 19: Depression

 In the past few months, the world has experienced numerous public health crisis caused by the outbreak of the Covid-19 .
-The emergence of this new infection has exerted a significance mental health concerns amid novel covid 19.
+The emergence of this new infection has exerted significant mental health concerns amid novel covid 19.
 It is therefore vital to emphasize the mental health wellbeing of the population and take proactive steps to minimize the detrimental effects during this trying period of Covid-19 pandemic.

 There shall be immense need for psychological first Aid as a crucial early intervention with its main focus on Mental health concerns amid novel covid 19 by providing psychosocial support.
 For instance, an IPSOS – MORI poll found out that 62 percent of the Britons surveyed said that they found it hard to stay positive about the future, since the outbreak while 55 percent found it harder to stay positive.